-You will receive \$1500 RUB for your time and transportation costs for each completed interview, and a 2-way transportation voucher for each health education program session you attend.
+You will receive 1500 RUB for your time and transportation costs for each completed interview.
 If you do not finish the study, you will be compensated for the visits you have completed.
 If you complete the study, you will receive a total of 7500 RUB.
-You will receive your payment in person immediately following each interview or visit.
+You will receive your payment in person immediately following each interview.